-Born Marjorie Kinnan in 1896, she grew up in Washington DC before attending the University of Wisconsin-Madison.
-In college she met Charles Rawlings and they were married.
-In their early years together they moved frequently from Kentucky to New York (however in her later years Marjorie grew to despise all things urban).
+Born Marjorie Kinnan in 1896, Marjorie grew up in Washington DC before attending the University of Wisconsin-Madison.
+In college she met Charles Rawlings and they were married soon after.
+In their early years together the couple moved frequently from Kentucky to New York (however in her later years Marjorie had come to despise all things urban).

 In 1928 Rawlings received an inheritance from her mother and purchased a 72-acre orange grove on Cross Creek near Hawthorne, Florida.
 Here, she began writing.
-Rawlings acquired a literary agent, Max Perkins of Scribner’s, the same agent as Hemingway and Fitzgerald.
-Her stories mainly focused on the lives of neighbors and acquaintances around the poor, rural area of north-central Florida (south of Gainesville), however some were unhappy with their portrayals and she was later sued in a lengthy libel lawsuit much to her dismay.
+She acquired a literary agent, Max Perkins of Scribner’s who was the same agent as Hemingway and Fitzgerald.
+Her stories mainly focused on the lives of neighbors and acquaintances in the surrounding impoverished, rural region of north-central Florida (south of Gainesville), however some of her real neighbors were unhappy with their portrayal in her book and she was later sued for libel much to her private dismay.

-Rawlings first success was South Moon Under in 1933 which was considered for the Pulitzer Prize, but her magnum opus was The Yearling in 1938.
-It was a Book of the Month, was the best-selling novel of 1938, won the Pulitzer, and MGM acquired the movie rights for a film starring Gregory Peck and Jane Wyman that was released in 1946.
-The book was distributed the troops abroad in World War II.
+Rawlings’ first success was a novel called South Moon Under in 1933 which was considered for the Pulitzer Prize, but her magnum opus was The Yearling in 1938.
+It was a Book of the Month, the best-selling novel of 1938, winner of the Pulitzer, and MGM acquired the movie rights for a film starring Gregory Peck and Jane Wyman that was released in 1946.
+The book was widely distributed to the troops abroad in World War II.
 Meanwhile, Charles divorced Marjorie.
 He did not enjoy the rural life in Florida and their relationship had grown apart.
 Marjorie now found herself from her husband as well as her neighbors.

-Marjorie drew the ire of her neighbors both for her portrayals of them as characters in her stories, as well as for her open-minded racial tolerance.
-She once invited Zora Neal Hurston to stay at her home, and rather than forcing Hurston to stay in a tenant or workman’s house, Rawlings invited her to stay in her private residence.
+Not only did Rawlings draw the ire of her neighbors both for her portrayals in her stories, but also she was resented for her open-minded racial tolerance.
+She once invited Zora Neal Hurston to stay at her home, and rather than forcing Hurston to spend the night in a tenant or workman’s house, Rawlings invited her to stay in her private residence.
 These controversies caused tensions which were most unfortunate and eventually they culminated in Rawlings moving away.

 She moved to a beach house near St. Augustine, Florida where she was remarried this time to Norton Baskin, a hotelier.
-She renovated and ran an old hotel with her husband and continued to write until she died of a cerebral hemorrhage in 1953.
-Most of her property was donated to the University of Florida where she taught creative writing.
+They renovated and ran an old hotel and Rawlings continued to write until she died of a cerebral hemorrhage in 1953.
+Most of her property was donated to the University of Florida where she had taught creative writing.
 A dormitory on the campus and an elementary school are named in her honor.
-Today, her orange grove and farmhouse are maintained as a historic state park in Florida.
-During her lifetime she had published numerous short stories (and was a winner of the O. Henry Award).
-She published a semi-fictional memoir, and posthumously released a children’s book called The Secret River.
+Today, her orange grove and farmhouse are maintained as a historic state park in central Florida.
+During her lifetime she had published numerous short stories (including a winner of the O. Henry Award), she published a semi-fictional memoir, and posthumously released a children’s book called The Secret River.
 It won the Newbury Medal.